Union, New Hampshire

-Union is a village and census-designated place (CDP) in the town of Wakefield, Carroll County, New Hampshire, United States.
+Union is a village and census-designated place (CDP) in the town of Wakefield, New Hampshire, United States.
 It had a population of 196 at the 2020 census.

 Union has a separate ZIP code (03887) from the rest of the town of Wakefield.

 Geography

 Union is in the southern corner of the town of Wakefield, along the Branch River, a tributary of the Salmon Falls River.
 It is bordered to the west by the town of Middleton and to the southeast by the town of Milton, both in Strafford County.
 New Hampshire Route 16 forms the northeastern edge of the CDP; the highway leads north 16 mi to Ossipee and south 15 mi to Rochester.
 New Hampshire Route 153 passes through the northern part of the village, leading north 4.5 mi to Sanbornville and southwest 8 mi to Farmington.
 New Hampshire Route 125 has its northern terminus in Union at Route 16, and leads southeast 5 mi to Milton.

 According to the U.S. Census Bureau, the Union CDP has a total area of 0.81 km2, all of it recorded as land.